 The strong principle

-The strong principle states that progressing from pre-contemplation stage to the action stage requires an increase of one standard deviation in the pros (benefits) of the healthier behaviour; the increase equates to a minimum of 20% increase of variance of the expected change.
+The strong principle states that progressing from the pre-contemplation stage to the action stage requires an increase of one standard deviation in the pros (benefits) of the healthier behaviour; the increase equates to a minimum of 20% increase of variance of the expected change.
 It also includes its own mirror images: increase in cons (costs) of not making a healthier change – either of failure to acquire healthy behaviour or failure to stop the unhealthy behaviour.

-The 20% increase in the variance of either quitting benefits or costs of the costs of not changing the habit is not easy.
-How can we achieve to that level?
+The 20% increase in the variance of either quitting benefits or costs of not changing the habit is not easy.
+How can we achieve that level?
 Prochaska opined that in addition to individual-level interventions, public health policies also need to be aligned.
 What are the individual level interventions?
 They include raising the consciousness about the benefits of quitting and the costs of smoking and self-reevaluation skills.
 Assisting them to digest the benefits of quitting may be adequate, according to Prochaska.
 Obviously, we can raise its perceived benefits only.